Wilton-Fijenoord: The 1950s

 The construction of Rijndam (1951) and Maasdam (1952) probably signaled the full recovery of the company.
 The Korean War would give rise to an increased demand for ships, especially tankers.
 In the summer of 1952 the construction of the big fixed building dock started.
 It was to be 211 m long and 31.5 m wide.
 The machine factory was expanded, and so were the facilities on the Westkousdijk.
 The company became the chief contractor for 32 minesweepers, of which it would build three.
-The 1954 jubilee was celebrated with confidence.
+Between 1 September 1952 and 1 December 1953 the Dutch aircraft carrier HNLMS Karel Doorman was docked at Wilton-Fijenoord for maintenance.
+Two years later, on 13 May 1955, Karel Doorman was once again docked at the shipyard.
+This time the aircraft carrier underwent a complete rebuilt, which would be completed by 28 may 1958.

+The 1950s would bring a major update of the facilities of the shipyard.
+In 1950, the company decided that it should update its drydocks to adjust to accommodate ships of up to 38,000dwt.
+The fact that a floating dry dock would require more space and an investment to dig a mooring place, led to the construction of the double graving dock called Dok 6 and Dok 7.
+Dok 6 was 211 m long at floor level and was opened in 1955.
+Dok 7 was slightly longer at 214 m and was opened in 1956.
+The same plan led to new buildings for the machine factories.